Gary Allan: Personal life

-Gary Allan Herzberg was born and raised in La Mirada, California, to Harley and Mary Herzberg.
-He was raised Mormon.
-To ensure that the family would focus on music, Allan's mother insisted that the family's guitars would always remain visible in the home.
+Gary Allan Herzberg was born on December 5, 1967, in La Mirada, California, to Harley and Mary Herzberg.
+He grew up Mormon.
+Ensuring that the family would focus on music, Allan's mother insisted that the family's guitars always remain visible in the home.
 At age 13, Allan began playing in honky tonks with his father.
 Two years later, he was offered his first recording contract, from A&M Records, but rejected the deal.
 His parents wanted him to finish his education and his father felt that Allan had yet to develop his own distinctive style.
 Despite his commitment to finishing school, Allan reflects that he was rarely alert in class.
 "I played the bars at night, I was half asleep when I got to school.
 I thought sleep was what you did when you go to school."

 After graduating from La Serna High School in Whittier, California, Allan continued to play in the bars with his band, the Honky Tonk Wranglers.
-Many of the venues they played were packed, and promoters often tried to move them to larger clubs.
-The moves would have required him to stop playing some of the older country music, such as covers of George Jones songs, so Allan refused.

-In 1987, Gary married his first wife, Tracy Taylor.
+Many of the venues they played were packed and promoters often tried to move them to larger clubs.
+Doing so would have required him to stop playing some of the older country music, such as covers of George Jones songs, so Allan refused.
+In 1987, Allan married his first wife, Tracy Taylor.
 They have since divorced.
-He married model Danette Day on November 28, 1998, in South Carolina and they divorced in June 1999.
+He married model Danette Day on November 28, 1998 in South Carolina and they divorced in June 1999.
 His third wife, Angela (whom he wed on June 5, 2001), died by suicide on October 25, 2004.
-In December 2021, Allan became engaged for the fourth time to Molly Martin.
+In December 2021, Allan was engaged to Molly Martin.
+They married in a private ceremony in Tennessee on Feb.
+5, attended by only an officiant and a photographer.